epok

 Severity escalation

 Alerts that keep re-firing automatically escalate in severity.
-An INFO that fires 5 times becomes a WARNING.
-A WARNING that persists becomes CRITICAL.
-This ensures persistent issues get the attention they deserve.
+An INFO that refuses to resolve becomes a WARNING; a WARNING that persists becomes CRITICAL.
+Persistent problems get the attention they deserve without manual intervention.

 Incident grouping

-Multiple alerts from the same tenant within a 5-minute window are grouped into a single incident.
-Epok uses Jaccard similarity to correlate related alerts across services.
-One Slack message instead of fifteen.
+Multiple alerts from the same tenant within a short window are grouped into a single incident.
+Epok correlates related alerts across services so a cascade of failures produces one coherent incident instead of fifteen disconnected pages.

 Auto-resolve

-Alerts automatically resolve when the detector stops producing anomalies for that service for 15 minutes.
-You can also manually resolve alerts from the dashboard.
+Alerts automatically resolve when the detector stops producing anomalies for that service.
+You can also manually resolve alerts from the dashboard with an optional note for the timeline.

 Snooze and mute